“Not all those who wander are lost.” — J.R.R. Tolkien

 “Always be on the lookout for the presence of wonder.”- E.B.
 White

-Many people advocate the need among other ones for being a generalist in our connected world or a polymath.
+Many people advocate the need, among other ones, to be a generalist, a polymath in our connected world.
 Here’s an interesting take.

 “Today I can hardly say I have world-class expertise in the field, however the depth of knowledge I had in the past means I still understand the fundamentals of the space, and is highly complementary to the new skills I have acquired more recently.